mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 - View: displays what the Presenter wants and relays user input back to the Presenter. (exactly the same as above)
 - Interactor: contains the data read/write and preprocessing logic - all of the api and db calls go here.
-- Presenter: contains the business logic: reacts to user input, translating it to the interactor and routing calls, decides what to display on the view, validates the data in the business usecases sense (ie username can't be empty).
+- Presenter: contains the business logic - reacts to user input, translating it to the interactor and routing calls, decides what to display on the view, validates the data in the business usecases sense (ie username can't be empty).
 - Entity: they are data objects that are used in the app business logic, independent from the data handling and view implementation.
 - Routing: contains all system-related logic.
 You can alternatively call it "System".
 It manages navigation, screen transitions, notifications scheduling, etc.